dschemp/latex-standard-env/FONTS.md

-# All needed and used fonts if not through CTAN packages
+# All needed and used fonts if not provided through CTAN packages

 ### Currently used:
 - [Libertinus](https://github.com/alerque/libertinus) (tex-documentation)